AdaCore/gnatcoll-core/docs/xref.rst

 in file source.ads at line 2 (the column is unspecified).

 Step 5 gets a handle on the source file.
-Here, we depend on the project to find the precise directory in which the source file is found.
+Here, we depend on the project to find the precise directory in which the source file is located.
 We can of course use an absolute file name instead.

 Step 6 gets handle on the entity referenced on line 2 in this file.
 Such an entity is the starting point for most queries defined in `GNATCOLL.Xref`.